Sakebul-islam/Kola/README.md

 10. **Notifications and Toasts:**
     - Provide real-time notifications or toasts for users, offering meaningful messages for successful CRUD operations without using browser alerts.

+## Technologies used in the project

+- React [Used for building declarative, efficient, and component-based user interfaces in JavaScript]
+- Axios [Used for making HTTP requests]
+- date-fns [Used for date manipulation and formatting]
+- Firebase [Used for authentication]
+- Flowbite [Used for building responsive and modern user interfaces]
+- react-helmet-async [used for managing and updating document head tags asynchronously in React applications]
+- react-hot-toast [used for displaying toast notifications in React applications]
+- react-icons [used for incorporating scalable and customizable icons into React applications]
+- react-router-dom [used for handling routing and navigation in React applications]
+- Tailwind CSS [a utility-first CSS framework that provides a set of utility classes for building and styling modern user interfaces]